 Graduate degree in Architectural Engineering, Mechanical Engineering, Building Sciences or related fields

 Solid background knowledge in building physics and building energy systems

-Experience in creating simulation models for buildings with complex energy systems and controls in EnergyPlus, OpenStudio, or other similar software
+Advanced building energy modeling experience for buildings with complex energy systems and controls in EnergyPlus, OpenStudio, or other similar software

-Experience in working with Git repository and parallel computing preferred
+Experience in working with Git repository

+Development and implementation of containerized workflow for institutional high-performance computing or cloud computing.
 Experience in conducting field or laboratory measurements of building energy systems and indoor environment parameters preferred

 Project management skills on budgeting, planning, and control of cost, time and deliverables

 Strong research skills to develop research ideas and support research projects